danfuzz/samizdat/doc/library-guide/LangNode.md

 Samizdat Layer 0: Core Library
 ==============================

-core.Lang0Node
+core.LangNode
 --------------

-These are a set of accessor and constructor functions for the various execution tree node types.
+These are a set of accessor and constructor functions for the various tree node types specified by the system.

 A few functions in this module take an argument named `resolveFn`.
 Such an argument is expected to be a function which behaves similarly to